Whalehoho/03/README.md

 - Interactive 3D elements with Three.js
 - Modern, sleek UI/UX

+## To Build
+- [x] HomePage with a 3D model
+- [ ] Overall front-end design
+- [ ] Database management
+- [ ] Adding features from my project: "Project based on mediapipe"
+- [ ] Live room for multiple users to join

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.